FredHutch/scrnaseq-workflows/README.md

 This has process updates and status for the scRNAseq workflow work.
 It's intended to be informative and not polished/pretty.

 ### To Do, Current

-* Install Cromwell, document the steps
-* Install Nextflow, document the steps
 * Re-run the scRNAseq workflow scripts RobA (workflow A) provided using my credentials (on rhino)

 * Hello-world for slurm / gizmo, document the steps